Kemy Card

 • Global acceptance for online purchases

-• Instant issuance - cards are available immediately after creation
+• Instant issuance - cards are available immediately after KYC verification

 Referral Program

-• $5 USD for every new user who signs up and creates a card through your referral link
+• $5 USD for every virtual card created through your referral link

 • Referral cookies last 60 days